direktiv/direktiv.github.io/docs/specification.md

 The ConsumeEvent State is the simplest state you can use to listen for CloudEvents in the middle of a workflow (for triggering a workflow when receiving an event, see [Start](#start)).
 More complex event consumers include the [Callback State](#callbackstate), the [EventXor State](#eventxorstate), and the [EventAnd State](#eventandstate).

 When a workflow reaches a ConsumeEvent State it will halt its execution until it receives a matching event, where matches are determined according to the `type` and `context` parameters.
 While `type` is a required string constant, `context` can include any number of key-value pairs that will be used to filter for a match.
 The keys for this context field will be checked within the CloudEvent's Context metadata fields for matches.
-By default, any context value will be treated ass a standard Javascript Regex pattern, but `jq` queries can be performed within a string literal with the `jq()` funciton.
+By default, any context value will be treated as a standard Javascript Regex pattern, but `jq` queries can be performed within a string literal with the `jq()` funciton.
 For example: `"Hello jq(.name)!"`

 If the `timeout` is reached without receiving a matching event a `direktiv.stateTimeout` error will be thrown, which may be caught and handled via `catch`.